PHAredes/PHAredes/README.md

 ### About Me
+Working at HigherOrderCO
-Working at HigherOrderCO.
-Mainly using Agda; Haskell and Lisp are just for show.
-I glitch hunt speedruns to break games.
-Repos are just a compiled of snippets to feed transformers
+Sometimes I glitchhunt games for speedrunning purposes Repos are just a compiled of snippets to feed transformers

 - Work: [HigherOrderCO](https://higherorderco.com/)
 - Repos: [github.com/PHAredes](https://github.com/PHAredes)